Animal welfare for youth: Part 5 – Natural Living

 Natural behaviors hindering welfare

 Because calves have such a strong desire to suckle, this behavior may be redirected inappropriately if not met through feeding methods.
 Calves may begin to suckle on themselves or other calves (if they are in proximity), leading to the possibility of injuries from having patches of skin and hair repeatedly pulled at and damp.
 Calves may also develop abnormal oral behaviors, such as tongue rolling, which could impair rumen health and overall health and production.

 - Remind youth of previous conversations about the Five Freedoms and first circle, Basic Health and Functions.
 Talk about how these ways of approaching animal welfare are related and that there has been a lot of discussion about meeting the physical needs of animals.

 Talking about Natural Behaviors with youth may be more difficult than Basic Health and Functioning, but it is an important topic to cover.
-When the youth have a better understanding of what is natural for their animals to do and why, it will help them find ways to meet important behavioral needs so welfare is improved and not hindered.
+When the youth have a better understanding of what is natural for their animals to do and why, it will help them find ways to meet important behavioral needs so welfare is improved.